La Luz del Mundo: Schism of 1942

 Anthropologist Renée de la Torre described this schism as a power struggle in which Aarón Joaquín was accused of having enriched himself at the expense of the faithful.
 Church dissidents took to local newspaper El Occidental to accuse church members of committing immoralities with young women.
-Aaron Joaquin was accused by dissidents of adultery with a young woman, Guadalupe Avelar, back in around 1938, and supposedly fathered a boy by the name of Abel Avelar (later Abel Joaquin Avelar, who become the apostle of his own "Iglesia de Jesucristo" as an adult), whom Joaquin recognized later in his life.).
+Aaron Joaquin was accused by dissidents of adultery with a young woman, Guadalupe Avelar, back in around 1938, and supposedly fathered a boy by the name of Abel Avelar, later Abel Joaquin Avelar, who become the apostle of his own "Iglesia de Jesucristo" as an adult, who Joaquin recognized later in his life..

 According to Esbozo Historico De La Iglesia del Buen Pastor, Avelar had confided in the dissidents, and had become a part of them.
 Some of the accusations were aimed to close down a temple that the Church used with government permission.
 Members of La Luz del Mundo attribute this episode to the envy and ambition of the dissidents and their leader, who formed their own group called "la Iglesia del Dios Vivo, Columna y Apollo de la Verdad, El Buen Pastor" ("The Church of the Living God, Pillar and Ground of the Truth, The Good Shepherd") under the leadership of José María González, the pastor in Colonia Vallejo, Mexico City, with doctrines and practices similar to those of La Luz del Mundo.

-According to Gill, their leader is considered a prophet of God.
+Their leader is considered a prophet of God.
 Their current leader is bishop president Pablo Aguilar Figueroa.
 As of 2010, El Buen Pastor has a membership of 17,700 in Mexico.
 Among those who defected to El Buen Pastor was Lino Figueroa, the pastor who had re-baptized Aarón Joaquín in 1938.
 Others include pastors Jose Isabel Acevedo from San Pedro Totoltepec, Vicente Martinez from Cuaotla, and Domingo Vega from Cuernavaca.

-The 14 August celebration of Aaron Juaquin's birthday became an annual church tradition, with all ministers being required to attend the mother church in Guadalajara, a custom that eventually merged with the Santa Cena (after Aaron's death), which before had been observed around December/January for New Years.
+The 14 August celebration of Aaron Juaquin's birthday became an annual church tradition, with all ministers being required to attend the mother church in Guadalajara.
+This custom eventually merged with the Santa Cena after Aaron's death, which before had been observed around December/January for New Years.

 LLDM's Hechos del Apóstol Aaron states that Joaquín had been foretold of a heavy trail at the beginning of that year, only to bear much fruit in the end.
-Later, Aarón Joaquín had a vision in July 1943 where the baptism by Figueroa (who had defected to El Buen Pastor) was invalidated and he was ordered to re-baptize himself invoking Jesus' name.
-The whole congregation was re-baptized as well, (as not doing so would lead to excommunication) as now Aarón Joaquín was the source of baptismal legitimacy and authenticity.
+In July 1943, Aarón Joaquín had a vision where the baptism by Figueroa, who had defected to El Buen Pastor, was invalidated and he was ordered to re-baptize himself invoking Jesus' name.
+The whole congregation was re-baptized, as not doing so would lead to excommunication, as now Aarón Joaquín was the source of baptismal legitimacy and authenticity.
 With all those who had challenged him gone, Aarón Joaquín was able to consolidate leadership of La Luz del Mundo.